ssato/python-anytemplate/README.rst

 - Add descriptions (doctext) of template engine and library specific options: WIP
 - Add descriptions (doctext) how anytemplate wraps each template engine and library: WIP
+- Complete unit tests:

-- Complete unit tests of each template engine and library including template engine specific options, etc.
+  - Add test cases of each template engine specific options: WIP

 - Stablize public and private (internal) APIs:

   - Private APIs still needs a lot of work especially.
-It's very vague how it should be as each template engine have its own concept and design and I'm not sure how to abstract them.
+It's very vague how it should be as each template engine have its own concept and design and I'm not sure how to abstract them yet.
   - I don't think public APIs have large issues but these be affected by changes of private APIs more or less; I'm thinking to deprecate the keyword parameter 'at_cls_args' for example.

 Misc